Resolutions: 2025-2026

 Resolution I

 The Association recognizes the continued efforts of the U.S. Army Corps of Engineers, U.S. Coast Guard, the National Oceanic and Atmospheric Administration, state agencies including LA-DOTD and Texas Department of Transportation’s (TXDoT), as well as its own industry members who continue to manage, maintain, and navigate our waterway despite significant challenges posed by storms, fluctuating water conditions, aging infrastructure and budget realities.
-Recognizing the importance of inland marine transportation, decision makers must continue to carefully consider professional mariner input as they propose and promulgate new safety requirements, manage barge traffic throughout the Gulf Intracoastal Waterway (GIWW) and implement dredging and infrastructure repairs to improve safety and the efficient flow of commerce.
+Recognizing the importance of inland marine transportation, decision makers must continue to carefully consider professional mariner input as they propose and promulgate new safety requirements, review and consider expansion along our waterways (both public and private) through the USACE permit review process and U.S. Coast Guard Navigation Safety Risk Assessments, manage barge traffic throughout the Gulf Intracoastal Waterway (GIWW), and implement dredging and infrastructure repairs to improve safety and the efficient flow of commerce.
+It is the position of the GICA Board of Directors that U.S. Coast Guard-operated Vessel Traffic Service (VTS) systems should be owned, operated, and maintained by the U.S. Coast Guard and should not be privatized.

 Resolution II